 at her residence on August 19.

-Meeting Dikshit at her residence, the BGP team, comprising L B Rai, Commodore K S Rai, Professor Munish Tamang, Joel Rai and Pappu Pradhan, updated the Delhi Chief Minister on the various activities of the Parisangh and informed her of its coming programmes.
+Meeting Dikshit at her residence, the BGP team, comprising L B Rai, Commodore K S Rai, Professor Munish Tamang, Joel Rai, and Pappu Pradhan, updated the Delhi Chief Minister on the Parisangh's various activities and informed her of its coming programmes.
 The Chief Minister was sympathetic to the cause of the Gorkhas in India.
 She also received a set of books and documents on the Gorkhas of India.

-As part of the Balidaan Diwas programme, CPC-BGP is also organising an evening of patriotic Gorkha music as a tribute to Gorkha martyrs on August 22 in New Delhi.
+As part of the Balidaan Diwas programme, CPC-BGP is also organizing an evening of patriotic Gorkha music as a tribute to Gorkha martyrs on August 22 in New Delhi.
 Several bands and musicians, including members of Mantra band, will participate in the event.
-General Ashok K Mehta, formerly of the 5th Gorkha Rifles, and General Officer Commanding of the Indian Peacekeeping Forces in Sri Lanka, will be the chief guest at the function.
+General Ashok K Mehta, formerly of the 5th Gorkha Rifles and General Officer Commanding the Indian Peacekeeping Forces in Sri Lanka, will be the chief guest at the function.

 India’s illegal occupation of independent Sikkim has to be reversed

-Meanwhile in New Delhi, Indira Gandhi was going from strength to strength, and India was flexing its muscles.
+Meanwhile, in New Delhi, Indira Gandhi went from strength to strength, and India flexed its muscles.
 The 1971 Bangladesh war and the atomic test in 1974 gave Delhi the confidence to take care of Sikkim once and for all.
 Indira Gandhi was concerned that Sikkim may show independent tendencies and become a UN member like Bhutan did in 1971, and she also didn’t take kindly to the three Himalayan kingdoms, Bhutan, Sikkim and Nepal, getting too cosy with each other.
-The Chogyal attended King Birendra’s coronation in Kathmandu in 1975 and hobnobbed with the Pakistanis and the Chinese, and there was a lobby in Delhi that felt Sikkim may get Chinese help to become independent.
+The Chogyal attended King Birendra’s coronation in Kathmandu in 1975 and hobnobbed with the Pakistanis and the Chinese.
+There was a lobby in Delhi that felt Sikkim may get Chinese help to become independent.

-So, when the Indian troops moved in there was general jubilation on the streets of Gangtok.
-It was in fact in faraway Kathmandu that there were reverberations.
+So, when the Indian troops moved in, there was general jubilation on the streets of Gangtok.
+It was, in fact, in faraway Kathmandu that there were reverberations.
 Beijing expressed grave concern.
-But in the absence of popular protests against the Indian move, there was only muted reaction at the United Nations in New York.
+However, in the absence of popular protests against the Indian move, there was only a muted reaction at the United Nations in New York.
 It was only later that there were contrary opinions within India-Morarji Desai said in 1978 that the merger was a mistake.
 Even Sikkimese political leaders who fought for the merger said it was a blunder and worked to roll it back.
-But by then it was too late.
+But by then, it was too late.

 Tuesday, August 18, 2009